my89/imSitu/README.md

 ### Model output evaluation

 Models are evaluated by importing models through the --include flag, and providing weights and an encoder (that maps situations to machine ids).
+The evaluation script assumes that all required arguments to the model are supplied as defaults in the model constructor.
 To evaluate an existing model, for example the baseline model with resnet 101 as the base network:

 ```
-python eval.py --format model --include baseline_crf.py --weights_file baseline_models/baseline_resnet_101 --encoding_file baseline_models/baseline_encoder --trust_encoder --batch_size 128 --image_dir resized_256/
+> python eval.py --format model --include baseline_crf.py --weights_file baseline_models/baseline_resnet_101 --encoding_file baseline_models/baseline_encoder --trust_encoder --batch_size 128 --image_dir resized_256/

 creating model...
 resnet_101